Writing

 2. Someday there will be a town called Volissos nearby where even in the far future people will still remember their old schoolmaster.

-3. Note that this little joke is in the Iliad, in the Shield of Achilles.
+3. Note that this little joke is in the Iliad, in the Shield of Achilles episode.
 This to me is a strong point in favour of the theory that Homer added pieces to the Iliad when he was writing it down.